A System F accounting for scalars

-Just like in definition \ref{def:valSAT}, we define another valuation, this time from term variables to base terms.
+Just like in Definition \ref{def:valSAT}, we define another valuation, this time from term variables to base terms.
 We use it to check what happens when we change every free variable of a term for any other base term.
-The basic idea is the following: we define $\rho,\xi\vDash\ve{t}\type T$ to be the property of changing every free term variable in $\ve{t}$ for another term (a base term, as term variables only run over base terms) and still having the resulting term in the set $\val{T}_\xi$ for any valuation $\xi$.
-So, we define $\Gamma\vDash\ve{t}\type T$ to be the same property, when the property holds for every pair in $\Gamma$ and for every valuations $\rho$ and $\xi$.
+The basic idea is the following: we define $\rho,\xi\vDash\ve{t}\type A$ to be the property of changing every free term variable in $\ve{t}$ for another term with the help of the valuation $\rho$ (a base term, since term variables only run over base terms) and still having the resulting term in the set $\val{A}_\xi$.
+So, we define $\Gamma\vDash\ve{t}\type A$ to be the same property, when the property holds for every pair in $\Gamma$ and for every valuations $\rho$ and $\xi$.

-This is formalised in the following definition (definition \ref{def:valuation}) and with this definition, we prove that if a term has a type in a valid context, then the property above holds (theorem \ref{thm:soundness}), which will yield the strong normalisation theorem (theorem \ref{thm:strongnormalisationlasf}) via the concept of \emph{saturated} set (because \emph{saturated} sets are subsets of $SN$).
+This is formalised in the following definition (Definition \ref{def:valuation}) and with this definition, we prove that if a term has a type in a valid context, then the property above holds (Theorem~\ref{thm:soundness}), which yields the strong normalisation theorem (Theorem~\ref{thm:strongnormalisationlasf}) via the concept of \emph{saturated} set (because \emph{saturated} sets are subsets of $\SN$).